-Mehmet Alaca is an academic researcher focused on Iraq, regional Kurdish politics, and Shia militias in the Middle East.
+Mehmet Alaca is an academic researcher focusing on Iraq, regional Kurdish politics, and Shia militias in the Middle East.
 He is currently an Ankara-based diplomatic correspondent and a non-resident fellow at Center for Middle Eastern Studies (ORSAM).
-Mehmet is a contributor to Fikra Forum
+Alacais a contributor to Fikra Forum

 Conflict over Iraq's Sinjar district has left Yazidis adrift in the complexities of Kurdish politics.

 On August 3, 2014, ISIS invaded Sinjar—a district of the Nineveh Governorate in northern Iraq.
 The invasion resulted in the abduction and enslavement of thousands of Yazidi women and children and the massacre of more than five thousand Yazidis.
 According to the UN, nearly three thousand kidnapped women and girls remain missing after being trafficked and enslaved in other ISIS-held territories.
 For a community that has faced countless attempts at genocide, the impacts of this latest tragedy onthe distinct ethno-religious minority group due to their beliefs have carried into today.
 It is estimated that of the over half million Yazidis who live in this region, a significant proportion continue to live in refugee camps administered by the KRG.
 Six years after the ISIS attack on the Yazidis, the group appears poised to face another round of threats as the status of Sinjar itself has become a matter of dispute.